Loahit5101/GPU-Accelerated-Monocular-Visual-Odometry/README.md

 TODO:

-Implement ORB feature extraction from scratch and optimize using CUDA.
+Implement FAST keypoint detection using CUDA - in progress Implement ORB from scratch using CPU and GPU
+Compare and benchmark performance
+Write headers and comments.
+Rewrite into Classes